‘Life Guardian & A Gift of Trust’

 I used to love writing stories, and there was a teacher at college who loved my writing, so she suggested to me that she would bring someone who can help me in my study and join me in coming to school.

-This is where I met Ms Chris from Mercy Connect.
+This is where I met Ms Chris from Mercy Works Connect.
 Ms Chris was the one who restored in me hope and confidence in what I write.
 She was to me like a sister, a closest friend and she still is.

 Because she supported me, I began to love school and I could also make friendships and those friends stayed with me until my current day – all because of Ms Chris.
 Because of her help, I came First in Class in English study and exploring early childhood.
 I won first in story Competition in Years 10, 11, 12.